vikranth1000/tutorials/DATA605/README.md

   - [helpers](https://github.com/causify-ai/helpers)

 - Install Docker on your computer
-  - Ok to use Docker natively on Mac and Linux
+  - You can use Docker natively on Mac and Linux
   - Use VMware in Windows or dual-boot
     - If you have problems installing it on your laptop, it recommended to use one computer from UMD, or perhaps a device of one your friends